Friday, June 14, 2019

 From 1985 to 1997, Merson played for Arsenal.
 He was a key player in the club's success under manager George Graham, winning the league twice, the FA Cup, the Football League Cup, and the European Cup Winners' Cup.
 He also played successfully with Middlesbrough, Aston Villa, Portsmouth and Walsall.
 He was capped 21 times for England and represented the nation at 1992 European Championship and the 1998 World Cup.

-Jack scored 267 goals from 521 appearances in the Football League playing for Plymouth Argyle, Bolton Wanderers and Arsenal.
-He was the first footballer to be transferred for a fee in excess of £10,000, was the first to score at Wembley – in the 1923 FA Cup Final – and was capped nine times for England.
+David Jack scored 267 goals from 521 appearances in the Football League playing for Plymouth Argyle, Bolton Wanderers and Arsenal.
+He was the first footballer to be transferred for a fee in excess of £10,000 when he joined Arsenal in 1928.
+The fees was almost doubled the previous record.
+He also was the first to score at Wembley – in the 1923 FA Cup Final while with Bolten Wanderes.
+He was capped nine times for England.

 ST/FW/RW: John Radford

-Radford spent most of his career at Arsenal.
+John Radford spent most of his career at Arsenal.
 He became Arsenal's youngest ever hat-trick scorer, against Wolves on 2 January 1965, at the age of 17 years and 315 days, a record that remains to this day.
 In 1969-70 he again scored nineteen goals, and helped Arsenal win the 1970 Inter-Cities Fairs Cup, their first trophy in seventeen years.
-Capped twice by England.
+He was capped twice by England.
+He is Arsenal's fourth highest goal scorer of all time.

 FW/ST: Charlie George

 Charlie George began his career with Arsenal in 1968.
 He was the hero of the 1971 FA Cup Final.
 He scored 111th minute winner against Liverpool.
 That season, Arsenal also won the league, making it a "League/FA Cup Double".
 The goal gave Arsenal their first ever Double in history.
 He later played with Derby County between 1975 and 1978.
-After Derby, his career took me to clubs in Australia, the USA, Hong Kong and Scotland.
-He also played for Southampton.
+He also played for Southampton before going overseas.
+His career after England took him to clubs in Australia, the United States, Hong Kong and Scotland.

 Charlie George